Understanding the difference between Tables and Forms

 - However, you can also turn that table into a Form.

-So what is exactly is the difference?
+So what is the difference exactly?

 - With the Table behavior, everyone can see each other's changes, just like they're working on a shared document together.
+Think of a Google Sheet for instance: If you are working on one together, you can see the changes being made in real-time by the collaborator.

 It's easier to understand the behavior of Tables and Forms with an example.